Jury trial: England and Wales

-In 1999 the then Home Secretary Jack Straw introduced a controversial bill to limit the right to trial by jury.
+In 1999 the Home Secretary Jack Straw introduced a controversial bill to limit the right to trial by jury.
 This became the Criminal Justice Act 2003, which sought to remove the right to trial by jury for cases involving jury tampering or complex fraud.
 The provision for trial without jury to circumvent jury tampering succeeded and came into force in 2007; the provision for complex fraud cases was defeated.
 Lord Goldsmith, the then Attorney General, then pressed forward with the Fraud (Trials Without a Jury) Bill in Parliament, which sought to abolish jury trials in major criminal fraud trials.
-The Bill was subject to sharp criticism from both sides of the House of Commons before passing its second Commons reading in November 2006, but was defeated in the Lords in March 2007.
+The Bill was subject to sharp criticism from both sides of the House of Commons before passing its second Commons reading in November 2006 but was defeated in the Lords in March 2007.

-The trial for the first serious offence to be tried without a jury for 350 years was allowed to go ahead in 2009.
-Three previous trials of the defendants had been halted because of jury tampering, and the Lord Chief Justice, Lord Judge, cited cost and the additional burden on the jurors as reasons to proceed without a jury.
+The trial for the first serious offence to be tried without a jury in 350 years was allowed to go ahead in 2009.
+Three previous trials of the defendants had been halted because of jury tampering and the Lord Chief Justice, Lord Judge, cited cost and the additional burden on the jurors as reasons to proceed without a jury.
 Previously in cases where jury tampering was a concern the jurors were sometimes closeted in a hotel for the duration of the trial.
-However, Liberty director of policy Isabella Sankey said that "This is a dangerous precedent.
+Liberty director of policy Isabella Sankey said that "This is a dangerous precedent.
 The right to jury trial isn't just a hallowed principle but a practice that ensures that one class of people don't sit in judgement over another and the public have confidence in an open and representative justice system."

-The trial started in 2010, with the four defendants convicted on the 31 March 2010 by Mr Justice Treacy at the Old Bailey.
+The trial started in 2010, with the four defendants convicted on 31 March 2010 by Mr Justice Treacy at the Old Bailey.